Automattic/jetpack/extensions/README.md

 ### Icons

 Please use outline versions of [Material icons](https://material.io/tools/icons/?style=outline) to stay in line with Muriel guidelines.
-Don't rely on icons used in the core to avoid visual mixing up with core blocks.
+Don't rely on icons used in WordPress core to avoid visual mixing up with core blocks.